tylerneylon/math/randnn/randnn.md

 The last hyperparameter I'll visualize is the scale of the random weights.
 There are different methods of choosing random weights, such as using a Gaussian distribution or a uniform distribution.
-For simplicity, all the networks in this past use uniformly random weights, although in practice normals are also great.
+For simplicity, all the networks in this article use uniformly random weights, although in practice normals are also great.

 The table of images below shows random networks with increasing random weight